Here are a number of questions frequently asked by visitors planning to attend our Open Days.

 Do I have to book to attend an Open Day?

 Yes.
 All visitors should register for an Open Day in advance.
-Registration for our Open Days will be on Friday 27 and Saturday 28 June 2014 and registration will open shortly before the dates.
+The next Open Days will be on Friday 27 and Saturday 28 June 2014 and registration will open shortly before the dates.

 Will I receive confirmation of my booking?

 Yes.
 Within 24 hours of registering for an Open Day you will receive a confirmation email giving additional programme information and travel advice.
 If you do not receive a confirmation email please ensure that you have entered all details correctly in your VIP web page, it might also be useful to check your ‘junk’ or ‘spam’ folders.
 All further communications regarding our Open Days will also be sent via email.

 Do I need to inform the University of changes to my booking?